cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 ![GitHub Release Assets upload area](readme-images/Release_Artifacts.png)

-Publishing the release simultaneously creates the tag on master at the current HEAD commit — which at this point includes all pre-build version changes, release notes, and the post-build `lib-repo/` commit.
+Publishing the release simultaneously creates the tag on master at the current HEAD commit, which at this point includes all pre-build version changes, release notes, and the post-build `lib-repo/` commit.
 This tagged commit is the definitive reproducible state for this release.